mattermost/docs/source/developer/oauth2-applications.rst

 5 - Add **Description**: This is a short description of your application that users will see when viewing a list of authorized applications in **Account Settings > Security > OAuth 2.0 Applications**.

-6 - Specify the **Homepage**: This is the homepage of the OAuth 2.0 application and let's users visit the app page to learn more what it does.
+6 - Specify the **Homepage**: This is the homepage of the OAuth 2.0 application and lets users visit the app page to learn more what it does.
 The URL must be a valid URL and start with ``http://`` or ``https://`` depending on your server configuration.

 7 - (Optional) Add **Icon URL**: The image users will see when viewing a list of authorized applications in **Account Settings > Security > OAuth 2.0 Applications** and when viewing a list of OAuth 2.0 applications in **Main Menu** > **Integrations**.
 Must be a valid URL and start with ``http://`` or ``https://``.